Positive Displacement Pumps - PD Pumps | DAE Pumps

 DAE Pumps Mirasol Rotary Vane Pumps

-Vane pumps use blades, know as vanes, that slide in and out of rotor slots to move fluids.
+A vane pump uses blades, know as vanes, that slide in and out of rotor slots to move fluids.
 The action creates a suction that pumps fluids.
-The vane pumps use multiple sets of vanes that mount on an off-center rotor that sits close to the cam wall.
+A vane pump uses multiple sets of vanes that mount on an off-center rotor that sits close to the cam wall.
 This creates a crescent-shaped cavity on the other side.
 The blades, which are always in contact with the cam wall, turn with the rotor.
 As the rotor spins, the vanes slide out when they reach the cavity, trapping fluid.
 As the vanes reach the end of the open space, they slide back in, and the trapped fluid then to the outlet or discharge valve.
 The DAE Pumps vane pumps are used in automotive, fuel loading and transmission, drink dispensing, and other industries.

 Vane Pumps Diagram